JonasCEPartners/Resold-LCA-JSON-Structure/README.md

 The JSON file contains example data with anonymized values.
 To view the data:

 - **GitHub Repository URL:** [combined_resold.copy.json](./combined_resold.copy.json)
+-
+All values has been replaced with "1" for security reasons.

 ### Using the HTML Templates